-The reference is to Art.
-6 § 2 of the consolidated version of the Treaty on the European Union.
+$^{^{85}}$ The reference is to Art.
+6 § 2 of the consolidated version of the Treaty on the European Union the scientific community of European labour law experts, as well as legislators and the social partners can act, at both a national and supranational level.

-&lt;sup>843 For a detached examination of the draft launched by the Convention in July 2003, see Ziller, La nuova Costituzione Europea, Il Mulino, Bologna 2003.
+86 For a detached examination of the draft launched by the Convention in July 2003, see Ziller, La nuova Costituzione Europea, II Mulino, Bologna 2003.
 From a more critical viewpoint, see Weiler, A Constitution for Europe?
 Some Hard Choices, Journal of Common Market Studies, 2002, 563.